1427 Clarkview Road 300 B-1, Baltimore, MD 21209

 Our Approach to Scleral Lenses

-At our practice, scleral lenses are not treated as a one-size-fits-all solution.
-We use advanced diagnostic technology to analyze both the shape of the cornea and the optical system of the eye.
+At Keratoconus Specialists of Maryland, scleral lenses are not a one-size-fits-all solution.
+Dr. Azman uses advanced diagnostic technology – including Pentacam imaging, wavefront aberrometry, OCT, and HOA analysis – to analyze both the shape of the cornea and the full optical system of the eye.

 This allows us to design lenses that are tailored not just for fit, but for visual performance.